alloy-d/short/trapped.markdown

 He frowned.
 He certainly *felt* like he was getting nowhere, talking ottoman or not.

-"So, okay--where am I, then," he asked, hoping to find a bit of reason *somewhere*.
+"So, okay---where am I, then," he asked, hoping to find a bit of reason *somewhere*.

 "On the wrong side.
 Didn't I say that once?"

-"But wha--"
+"But wha---"

 "Look, buddy, it's not that hard.
 In the daytime, you're awake and living your life in the real world.
 At night, you dream.
 But you can't